MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-with.md

 This example nests **With** functions to create a two-tier calculation for [monthly mortgage payments](https://en.wikipedia.org/wiki/Mortgage_calculator#Monthly_payment_formula).
 As long as there is no conflict, all of the outer **With** named values are available within the inner **With**.

-Since the slider controls can only move in increments of 1, the sliders are divided or multiplied to create the equivalent of a custom increment.
+Since the slider controls can only move in increments of 1, the sliders are divided or multiplied to create effectively a custom increment.
 In the case of the interest rate, the **RateSlider** has its **Max** property set to **48**, divided by 8 for a 1/8 percentage point increment and divided by 100 to covert from a percentage to a decimal, covering the range 0.125% to 6%.
 In the case of of the loan amount, the **AmountSlider** has its **Max** property set to **60** and multiplied by 10,000, covering the range 10,000 to 600,000.

 The **With** is automatically recalculated as the sliders move and the new loan payment displayed.
-No variables are used and so need to use the **OnChange** property of the slider controols.
+No variables are used and there is no need to use the **OnChange** property of the slider controls.

 Here are the detailed instructions for creating this app:
 1. Create a new app.